BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

   B) More Advanced: Create a new account on your local machine to be the user under whom Jenkins will run
   C) Domain-users: Ask the domain administrators to create a domain-wide account under which Jenkins will run

-Port Number: The default is the ubiquitous 8080, soo use something else.
+Port Number: The default is the ubiquitous 8080, so use something else.
 I used 4040; The important things is that none of the other applications or services on the local machine use that port
   Whichever port you chose, the local machine's firewall has to be modified to allow port (e.g. 4040) be opened for TCP traffic incoming.

 Java Home directory: Enter the path to the directory where Java is installed.
 Mine was `C:\Program Files\Java\jdk1.8.0_291\`